mattfenwick/UnParse/README.md

 ### Contact information ###

 Found a bug?
 Need help figuring something out?
 Want a new feature?
-Feel free to report anything using the github issue tracker, or email me directly at mfenwick100 at gmail dot com
+Feel free to report anything using the github issue tracker or open a PR!